rajjitlai/BCA-3rd-SEM-C-Programs/Readme.md

 ## Program for creation of link list and display the number of nodes created [Create and count Nodes](./class-codes/createnCountnode.c)

+## Program for creation of double-link-list and insert at the beginning, at the end, at any position and delete at beginning [Double LL](./class-codes/double-all.c)

 _________________________________________________________________________

 ### TEST Codes